ZediWards/My-Responsive-Web-Dev-Layout/README.md

 # My-Responsive-Web-Dev-Layout

-This is my current working progress for a responsive web development layout.
+This is a working progress of my files and structure for any responsive web development project I want to do .

 ### Main resources pulled from is as follows: